Icon saying Black Friday Season Free eSIM with up to 10GB roaming data** when you buy travel insurance

 This rule states that all liquids taken through security must fit into a container of no more than 100ml.
 These must fit comfortably into a transparent plastic bag measuring roughly 20cm x 20cm.

-But a rollout of new 3D luggage scanners in UK airports means that you can soon take containers of up to 2 litres in your hand luggage.
+But a rollout of new 3D luggage scanners in UK airports means that you'll soon be able to take containers of up to 2 litres in your hand luggage.
 Plus they'll no longer have to be kept together in a plastic bag, or removed from your main bags.

-But the limit is being temporarily reintroduced from 9 June at these six airports.
-If you plan on flying from one of these airports soon, double-check the latest news on liquid limits before you pack.
+But the limit is being temporarily reintroduced from 9 June at certain airports.

 The scanners will also be launched in Bristol Airport (BRS) from 14 June, although there will be a 330ml liquid rule in place.
 There are also new scanners in Birmingham (BHX) airport, although the 100ml rule has been kept in place.
-Other UK airports, including London Gatwick, Heathrow and Manchester, don't have the new scanners installed yet.
-So they still have the restrictions on liquids in place.
+Other UK airports, including London Gatwick, Heathrow and Manchester still have the restrictions on liquids in place.

 Two new schemes for Brits travelling to most EU countries